 B. Shall accept registrations and reports in an electronic format;

 C. Shall accept and file any information voluntarily supplied that exceeds the requirements of this Chapter;

 D. Shall make registrations, statements and reports filed available for public inspection and copying during regular office hours, and make copies available.
 The Auditor may charge fees to recover the cost of retrieval and copying;

 E. May audit whether registrations and reports required by this Chapter have been completed properly and within the time frames specified in this Chapter;

-A person who violates any provision of this Chapter or fails to file any report, registration or statement or to furnish any information required by this Chapter shall be subject to a civil penalty in an amount not to exceed $500.00 per violation.
+(Amended by Ordinance No. 187854, effective September 1, 2016.)
+A person who violates any provision of this Chapter or fails to file any report, registration or statement or to furnish any information required by this Chapter shall be subject to a civil penalty in an amount not to exceed $3,000 per violation.
+By administrative rule, the Auditor shall establish enforcement criteria with increased fines for repeated violations.
 At the request of the Auditor, the City Attorney may seek civil penalties and enforcement of any provision of this Chapter in Multnomah County Circuit Court or other appropriate venue.

 If any provision of this Chapter, or its application to any person or circumstance, is held invalid by any court, the remainder of this Chapter and its application to other persons and circumstances, other than that which has been held invalid, shall not be affected by such invalidity, and to that extent the provisions of this Chapter are declared to be severable.